zudi-lin/pytorch_connectomics/CONTRIBUTING.md

 If you want to have no-op incremental rebuilds (which are fast), see the section below titled "Make no-op build fast."

-3. Install PyTorchConnectomics in `develop` mode:
+III.
+Install PyTorch Connectomics in `develop` mode:

 The change you have to make is to replace